65536william/docspring-documentation/docs/guides/web-forms/index.md

 ## Query Params

-You can set some query params in the URL to provide default data, set submission metadata, or hide some fields on the form.
+You can set some query params in the URL to provide default data or submission metadata, or to hide some fields on the form.

 ### Set Default Data